The Graduate School of International Peace Studies (Master's Program)

 Active Citizenship and Theories of Democracy

 A distinctive characteristic of SIPS is the close and transparent interaction between students and faculty.
-We highlight our faculty members' courses by sharing student impressions and feedback, offering a perspective that goes beyond standard syllabus descriptions.
+In this section, we introduce our faculty members, with descriptions of their signature courses written by students to offer a perspective beyond the standard syllabus.

 Dr. Lydia Ayame Hiraide